 [END FIGURE 1.3 HERE]

-Where we are now
+Where We Are Now

-The IPCC sixth assessment cycle occurs in the context of increasingly apparent climatic changes observed across the physical climate system.
+The IPCC Sixth Assessment Cycle occurs in the context of increasingly apparent climatic changes observed across the physical climate system.
 Many of these changes can be attributed to anthropogenic influences, with impacts on natural and human systems.
-AR6 also occurs in the context of efforts in international climate governance such as the Paris Agreement, which sets a long-term goal to hold the increase in global average temperature to ‘well below 2°C above pre-industrial levels, and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change’.
-This section summarises key elements of the broader context surrounding the assessments made in the present report.
+The AR6 also occurs in the context of efforts in international climate governance such as the Paris Agreement, which sets a long-term goal to hold the increase in global average temperature to ‘well below 2°C above pre-industrial levels, and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change.’
+This section summarizes key elements of the broader context surrounding the assessments made in the present report.

-The changing state of the physical climate system
+The Changing State of the Physical Climate System